wordofwarning/wordofwarning.org/current/2017-autumnwinter/buck/index.md

 *Presented by* Divergency*,* STUN *+* Word of Warning

 #### In Brief
-Personal stories, ancestral memory and the shifting politics of the diaspora.
+Personal stories, ancestral memory and the shifting politics of diaspora.
 An urgent story of the past, present and future told through dance, song and word.

 #### Venue + Booking Details
 Date: Thursday 19 October 2017, 7.30pm